 The Slam Decision

 She just sort of sat down at my table.
-Now, normally I’m the sort of guy to go for that not-so-indie movie girl bullshit.
+Now, normally I’m the sort of guy to go for that not-so-indie movie-girl bullshit.
 Great, right?
-An adventure tinted the color of Mumford and Sons and socially acceptable quirks and wacky hair dye and swimming in a pool after hours or whatever bullshit passes for endearingly free spirited this year.
+An adventure tinted the color of Mumford and Sons, socially acceptable quirks, wacky hair dye, and swimming in a pool after hours or whatever bullshit passes for endearingly free spirited this year.
 Normally.